QuadSpinner/Gaea-Docs/source/Guide/02-Graph/1-Graph.md

 ### What are nodes?

-If you have not used node based workflows before, it may look intimidating but Gaea provides a very artist friendly workflow where you are not required to create complex graphs to get good results.
+If you have not used node based workflows before, it may look intimidating, but it isn't.
+Gaea provides a very artist friendly workflow where you are not required to create complex graphs to get good results.

 Each node is a heightfield processor that performs a single task.
 By connecting several nodes, you can create an elaborate program or "recipe" for creating a complex process.
 Some nodes provide more than one output and input.
 These additional "ports" can be used for more sophisticated processing of your terrain.

 A typical node graph will start with a Primitive or "create" node, have several modification nodes such as @Erosion or @Fx, and then eventually be saved.

-Node graphs can only go from left to right but never the opposite as they represent a one-way flow.
+Node graphs can only go from left to right, never the opposite.
+They represent a one-way flow.

 Try following some of the simple exercises in the @tutorials section, and you will see that the graph is quite easy to use. @conveniences further enhance the way you create and manage nodes, making it easy to try different things.